 The HHJQ Rights Department works across Hodder & Stoughton, Headline Publishing, John Murray Press and Quercus, selling US rights, translation rights in all languages throughout the world and managing a range of domestic rights, including Film and TV.
-We are a team of nine coming from different publishing backgrounds enabling us to pool our varied and extensive range of experience in selling rights.
+We are a team of ten coming from different publishing backgrounds enabling us to pool our varied and extensive range of experience in selling rights.

 We are proud that we work directly in all the major territories enabling us to form excellent relationships with international editors and publishers.
 We travel frequently visiting publishers in their offices as well as attending all the major book fairs – Frankfurt, London, Beijing, Turin, Milan, Guadalajara, Flip, Moscow, Warsaw, Sharjah and Gothenburg.